WilsonCWong/VRevolution/README.md

 # VRevolution
-A responsive website template that showcases VR technology.
+A responsive mock website that showcases VR technology.
 See it here: http://wilsonwong.me/VRevolution